learn-co-curriculum/reading-ios-nslog/README.md

 ### Format Specifiers

 There are actually quite a large number of valid format specifiers, but most of them have rare or obscure uses.
-The single most commonly used format specifier in Objective-C is `%@`, and this what is used for format arguments that are strings.
+The single most commonly used format specifier in Objective-C is `%@`, and this is what is used for format arguments that are strings.

 So, to print out "Hello, World!" using string formatting, we could write out an `NSLog()` like this: